mark-claypool/names-n-pics/README.md

 Classlists with "lastname, firstname" as well as "firstname lastname".

+Alternate Workday format (there seem to be two, main classlist formats).

+Roster PDF lists with odd blank images embedded.

 ----------------------

 ## To Do

 Make options to generate "names-n-pic.html" and "names-n-pic.docx".

-Some pictures still scale incorrectly.
+Some pictures still do not scale optimally.

-Some students on waitlists may not show in final list.

 When Workday has pronouns, add to names.